snaerth/create-react-component-folder/README.md

 ]
 ```

-Create a rc file named **.crcfrc** in the root of your project and insert a array of default config options in that file
+Create a rc file named **.cracrc** in the root of your project and insert a array of default config options in that file

 ```sh
 [